ljufa/rsplayer/docs/build.md

-# Local Linux Cross-Build
+# Local Build Guide

-This document describes how to cross-build the `rsplayer` backend from a Linux host for Linux and macOS targets.
+This document describes how to build `rsplayer` from source — on Linux (including cross-compilation for Linux/macOS targets) and natively on Windows.

-Common targets:
+Common cross-compilation targets (Linux host):

 - `arm-unknown-linux-gnueabihf` (ARMv6)
 - `armv7-unknown-linux-gnueabihf` (ARMv7)